This post may contain affiliate links.

 One recommended food stall is Da Nerbone.
 Feeling adventurous?
 For some traditional Tuscan cuisine try a lampredotto, slow-cooked stomach of cow.
 Or maybe just a dish of risotto.

-One of the most popular things to do in Florence is to shop, and for all your souvenir needs, the Mercato San Lorenzo, next to the Mercato Centrale sells everything from leather bags and jackets to hopelessly tacky keepsakes.
+One of the most popular Florence activities is to shop.
+For all your souvenir needs, the Mercato San Lorenzo, next to the Mercato Centrale sells everything from leather bags and jackets to hopelessly tacky keepsakes.

-All in all, half of historic Florence is taken up with leather shops, and north of the Ponte Vecchio you’ll find a million gazillion stores.
-When Mark was shopping for a jacket, we were told that the same jacket was variously made of goat leather, lamb, baby lamb, or calf, depending on which shop we saw it in.
+All in all, much of historic Florence is taken up with leather shops, and north of the Ponte Vecchio you’ll find a gazillion stores.
+When Mark was shopping for a jacket, we were told that the identical jacket was variously made of goat leather, lamb, baby lamb, or calf, depending on which shop we saw it in.

 In many of the small boutiques of Florence you’ll find knockoffs of designer leather fashions and some appealing options, but for the life of me I can’t understand why there seems to be the same 10 jackets in every store.